SevenShepherd/SevenShepherd.github.io/_posts/2024-02-28-westminster-confession-of-faith.markdown

 </ol> -->

 <blockquote>
-<span style="font-weight:bold;">VII.</span> The rest of mankind God was pleased, according to the unsearchable counsel of His own will, whereby He extends or withholds mercy, as He pleases, for the glory of His sovereign power over His creatures, to pass by; <a href="https://sevenshepherd.github.io/chosen/#hyper-double" style="font-weight:bold;color:FireBrick;text-decoration:underline;">and to ordain</a> them to dishonor and
+<span style="font-weight:bold;">VII.
+(Westminster Confession of Faith (1647))</span> The rest of mankind God was pleased, according to the unsearchable counsel of His own will, whereby He extends or withholds mercy, as He pleases, for the glory of His sovereign power over His creatures, to pass by; <a href="https://sevenshepherd.github.io/chosen/#hyper-double" style="font-weight:bold;color:FireBrick;text-decoration:underline;">and to ordain</a> them to dishonor and
 wrath for their sin, to the praise of His glorious justice.<sup style="font-weight:bold;">17</sup>

 <br><br>